-The interior is spacious and comfortable.
+The interior of Statsraad Lehmkuhl is spacious and comfortable.
 There are two lower deck floors, where you will find the sleeping quarters that facilitate hammocks for everyone.
-Also at the lower deck there are large day rooms where at times the crew gives theory lessons or teaches you how to make knots.
+Also on the lower deck there are large day rooms where at times the crew members give theory lessons or teach you how to make knots.
 There is also plenty of space to relax in between the action.